 4. City Railway Stations

-Otto Wagner in Vienna.
+Otto Wagner Vienna.
 The most beautiful stations designed by Otto Wagner along the U6 are Karlsplatz, Längenfeldgasse, Gumpendorfer Strasse, Währinger Strasse, and Nussdorfer Strasse.
-The highlights along the U4 are Stadtpark, Schönbrunn, and Hietzing with Wagner’s Kaiserpavillon at 150 metres distance from the station.
-The pavilion was built as a private station for Emperor Francis Joseph, but was never used.
+The highlights along the U4 are Stadtpark, Schönbrunn, and Hietzing’s Kaiserpavillon (Court Pavillon) at 150 metres distance from the station.
+The pavilion was built as a private station for Emperor Francis Joseph and boasts precious Art Nouveau interiors.
+Francis Joseph only used his pavilion twice.
+The Court Pavilion is part of the Vienna Art Nouveau History Tour.

 Wagner Villa I/ Ernst Fuchs Villa